stevenzchen/stevenzchen.github.io/index.md

 ![Stanford](/assets/dc_steven_chen.jpg){:width="350px"}

 Hello, I'm Steven Chen!
-I'm a grad student at Stanford studying computer science, with a focus in AI and computer vision.
+I'm a Masters student at Stanford studying computer science, with a focus on computer vision and AI.
 I completed my undergrad at UT Austin, under the [Turing Scholars][turing] CS honors program.

+I am passionate about applying computer vision and AI solutions to help improve people's lives at a large scale.
+I'm particularly interested in autonomous vehicles and their potential to save lives, reduce traffic congestion, and cut emissions.

+I was fortunate to have [Professor Kristen Grauman][grauman] as my research advisor at UT.
+Our work on visual attributes was recently published in CVPR 2018 ([paper here][paper]).

-I've been fortunate to work multiple internships in software engineering and data science.
-Last year, I was a data science intern at Riot Games, where I worked on machine learning recommendation algorithms for League of Legends.
-In 2016, I interned at Google, where I worked on [Google Photos][photos] MapReduce frameworks.
-Before that, I worked at [RetailMeNot][rmn] on backend ranking algorithms.
+I've had the opportunity to learn from several internships in engineering and data science.
+Recently, I worked at [Riot Games][riot] on machine learning recommendation algorithms for League of Legends.
+I previously worked at Google on [Google Photos][photos] MapReduce APIs, and at [RetailMeNot][rmn] on ranking algorithms.
+This summer, I'm looking forward to interning at [NVIDIA][nvidia], where I will be working on deep learning for autonomous vehicles.

-I'm currently a TA for [CS102 Big Data][cs102], and have TA'd [CS161 Algorithms][cs161] the past two quarters.
-This summer, I will be interning at NVIDIA, working on deep learning for autonomous vehicles.
+I'm currently a teaching assistant for [CS102 Big Data][cs102] at Stanford, and TA'd [CS161 Algorithms][cs161] previously.

 You can find my up-to-date **[resumé here][resume]**.
 If you know me personally, connect with me on **[LinkedIn][linkedin]**!

-In my free time, I like to travel, play guitar and saxophone, read, game, [appreciate architecture][arch], and watch Star Trek.
-Here are a couple of [my favorite][favorites] board games and video games, and here's my gigantic personal [Spotify playlist][spotify].
+In my free time, I like to travel, play guitar, read, play strategy games, and watch Star Trek.
+I enjoy [appreciating architecture][arch], and I like to drive and keep up with advances in the auto industry.
+Here are a couple of [my favorite games][favorites].
 I'm also a [Google Local Guide][local], with over 1 million photo views on Google Maps!

-I post about things I hope are interesting or useful on [my blog][blog], take a look below!
+I post ideas I hope are interesting or useful on [my blog][blog], take a look below.

 <br />